CogStack/CogStack-NiFi/nifi/README.md

     nifi.security.truststorePasswd=lzMGadNB1JXQjgQEnFStLiNkJ6Wbbgw0bFdCTICKtKo
 ```

-- nifi USER credentials, usually for a single user login you only need to check the `nifi.sensitive.props.key` which can be set to a random string of minimum 10 characters.
-Once this is set do NOT modify (https://nifi.apache.org/docs/nifi-docs/html/administration-guide.html#how-to-install-and-start-nifi)
 - the `login-identity-providers.xml` file in `/nifi/conf/` stores the password for the user account, to generate a password one must use the following command within the container : `/opt/nifi/nifi-current/bin/nifi.sh set-single-user-credentials USERNAME PASSWORD`, once done, you would need to copy the file from `/opt/nifi/nifi-current/conf/login-identity-providers.xml` locally with docker cp and replace the one in the `nifi/conf` folder and rebuild the container.

 URL: https://localhost:8443/nifi/login